abaeuerle/fano-simplices/README.md

 ## Description
 The folders `fanosimp-d=2/` to `fanosimp-d=4/` contain text files, one per Gorenstein index.
-For instance the file `fanosimp-d=2-g=5.txt` contains the Fano simplices of dimension two and Gorenstein index five.
+For instance, the file `fanosimp-d=2-g=5.txt` contains the Fano simplices of dimension two and Gorenstein index five.
 Each line of one of these files is a simplex, presented as a list of vertices.
-For instance the entry `[[1, 0], [1, 2], [-6, -5]]` is the Fano triangle with vertices $(1,0)$, $(1,2)$ and $(-6,-5)$.
+For instance, the entry `[[1, 0], [1, 2], [-6, -5]]` is the Fano triangle with vertices $(1,0)$, $(1,2)$ and $(-6,-5)$.

 ## How to use `fanosimp.jl`